- Title: 2010 The Year We Make Contact

 The common problem with older SF movies is often their anachronistic nature.
 It’s 2010 now — I don’t see a mission to Mars, much less to Jupiter.
 It’s easier to ignore out-of-date fashions in a drama, than someone using a computer that looks like it came from Radio Shack 30 years ago.
 However, if the SF film is a space-fantasy like Star Wars or resembling a drama more than anything else, like 2010, sometimes little inconsistencies can be overlooked.

 Watching the film again in 2010 — things pop up that seem strange (like Schneider using a Word Processor with a lift-up 4-inch screen instead of a computer, laptop, or even an iPad.)
-And the cold war plot seems really, really strange and out of place.
+The cold war plot seems really, really strange and out of place.
 After all, the Soviet Union broke up, when, in the 90s?
-But Russia, will always be Russia — any country that managed to survive even a little bit under the Czars… But it was weird to see the Soviet flag on the Russian spaceship and on the Russian uniform.
-I mean, I don’t think I’ve even seen a picture of it in over 10 years.
+But Russia will always be Russia — any country that managed to survive even a little bit under the Czars… But it was weird to see the Soviet flag on the Russian spaceship and on the Russian uniform.
+I mean, I don’t think I’ve even seen a picture of it in over ten years.

 However, about halfway through the film, the Cold War turns hot — messing up the join space mission considerably.
 And the answer to the survival of both crews turns out to be cooperation.
 Also, the end of the film is fantastic and awe-inspiring!
 It makes the film worth watching, even with all the technical “problems” (more along the lines of “oh, come on — tech doesn’t work that way”).
 And HAL still seems chilling, and strangely advanced, compared to any other computer in the film, or what I’m typing on right now.